Florida State Guard: Creation

 The shoulder patch worn by Guardsmen during World War II.

 Before the United States entered World War II, President Franklin D. Roosevelt instituted a peacetime draft, and federalized various National Guard units, including Florida's National Guard.
 As a result, states which had previously counted on their National Guard to maintain peace, quell riots, protect against sabotage, or repel a potential invasion were given the alternative of creating their own state-level military forces under the State Guard Act signed by President Franklin D. Roosevelt on October 21, 1940.
-In 1941, the Florida Legislature and Governor Holland created Florida Defense Force, later to be rebranded as the Florida State Guard.
+In 1941, the Florida Legislature and Governor Holland created the Florida Defense Force, later to be rebranded as the Florida State Guard in mid-1943.

 The purpose of the state defense forces, including the FSG, was to fulfil the National Guard's state obligations.
 This included guarding infrastructure, protecting against sabotage, calming riots, or aiding law enforcement.
 Although the mainland United States was never invaded during World War II, state defenses would have shared responsibility with the federal military and National Guard in defending American territory had an invasion occurred.

 During the war, the First Air Squadron of the FSG regularly patrolled the coast of Florida, searching for German U-boats.
 The squadron was also used to assist in search-and-rescue missions.